Faculty Expert Profile

 - Johns Hopkins Institute for Assured Autonomy

-Anton (Tony) Dahbura is a researcher in computer science and executive director of the Johns Hopkins Information Security Institute, which is the university's focal point for research and education in information security, assurance and privacy.
+Anton (Tony) Dahbura is a researcher in computer science, co-director of the Johns Hopkins Institute for Assured Autonomy, and executive director of the Johns Hopkins Information Security Institute, which is the university's focal point for research and education in information security, assurance and privacy.

 He is available to discuss how best to secure cyberspace and the nation's information infrastructure.
 Such security is more critical now than ever before, and it can be achieved only when the core technology, legal and policy issues are adequately addressed.